Tim-Cao/pitot/Liferay Project/Layers.md

 ## Persistence Layer

+- Responsible for storing and retrieving application data.
+Insulate the business logic of the application from database.

 - Application’s persistence layer persists data represented by configured entities to a database.

 - In fact, local service implementation classes are responsible for calling the persistence layer to retrieve and store application’s data.

 ## Service Layer